Preparation for Kitchen Service or Kitchen Opening Task

 - All kitchen personnel meet the expected requirements of personal hygiene and wear the correct uniform and safety clothes.

-2) Explain the menu items on a daily basis prior to service to all Kitchen staff.
+2) Explain the menu items daily before service to all Kitchen staff.

-All the chefs should be familiar with the preparation for the different dishes.
+- All the chefs should be familiar with the preparation of the different dishes.

 - All the chefs should be familiar with the presentation and garnish required for each dish.

-Make sure the chefs are familiar with all the equipment, plates needed in preparation.
+- Make sure the chefs are familiar with all the equipment, and plates needed in preparation.

-3) Allocate the sections to respective chefs prior to service.
+3) Allocate the sections to respective chefs before service.

-All chefs are briefed prior to each shift and are clear on their duties and responsibilities for service.
+- All chefs are briefed before each shift and are clear on their duties and responsibilities for service.

-4) Ensure that food production personnel work in a professional and efficient manner at all times.
+4) Ensure that food production personnel work professionally and efficiently at all times.

 5) Assemble dishes in a timely and appealing manner.

-Crockery is correct, clean, polished and not damaged.
+- The crockery is correct, clean, polished, and not damaged.

-Crockery is placed in a hot box one hour prior to service.
+- Crockery is placed in a hot box one hour before service.

-Dishes should be prepared in accordance with the hotel's standard recipes.
+- Dishes should be prepared by the hotel’s standard recipes.

 6) Ensure that the wash-up or stewarding area and equipment are clean and tidy.

-Waiting for staff correctly and safely clear, stack and sort crockery, cutlery and glasses.
+- Waiting for staff to correctly and safely clear, stack, and sort crockery, cutlery, and glasses.

 Training Summary questions: